 We have discussed how this form of income may be used to purchase or refinance a home.
 There is an additional benefit to pastoral housing allowance!
 Because the income is nontaxable, we can gross up the income.
 That means we can use a higher amount towards qualifying for a mortgage.
 The gross-up amount depends on the mortgage type and ranges from 15 – 25% higher than the actual check received.
 In the case of a VA loan, it could increase even higher!

-Using a Clergy Car Allowance to Qualify for a Mortgage
+Using a Pastoral Car Allowance to Qualify for a Mortgage

 It is pretty standard for pastors to receive allowances besides housing.
 These include travel allowance, reimbursements, and car allowance.
 Counting a car allowance as mortgage income is possible but does require more detailed documentation.
 Typically, to an auto allowance as income or to offset the car payment, the borrower must provide the most recent 24 months of canceled checks from the church.
 Using this allowance as income or just to offset the debt depends on the mortgage program.
 But, we will determine which is allowed.

 A personal observation is it seems a good number of pastors are military Veterans as well.
 Luckily, VA loans reward Veteran clergy with its benefits.
-VA loans offer benefits such as no money down purchase, cash out refinancing up to 100% of appraised value, jumbo VA loans for higher-priced homes, waived VA funding fee for disabled Veterans, and flexible student loan guidelines (see below).
+VA loans offer benefits such as no money down purchase, cash-out refinancing up to 100% of the appraised value, jumbo VA loans for higher-priced homes, waived VA funding fee for disabled Veterans, and flexible student loan guidelines (see below).

 Another no money down purchase loan is the USDA Rural Development home loan.
 But, do not let the name fool you!
 It is not just homes way out in the country.
 A vast majority of the U.S. is USDA eligible.
 If you read other USDA articles on our site, you will see we mention how USDA is probably the most misunderstood and underutilized home loan.
 Many believe this loan option is for low income, low purchase prices, and farms, but quite the opposite is true.
 USDA loans have liberal income limits and loans up to the conforming loan limits.
 Additionally, USDA offers the lowest mortgage insurance and funding fee among the government loans.

-FHA is best known for its flexibility which includes credit, debt to income ratios, leaving collections open, low down payment, gift funds for down payment (a gift from the church is allowed!), the gift of equity purchase from family, and much more.
+FHA is best known for its flexibility, which includes credit, debt to income ratios, leaving collections open, low down payment, gift funds for a down payment (a gift from the church is allowed), the gift of equity purchase from family, and much more.
 Our FHA guidelines also work well for clergy and their scenarios, including pastoral housing allowance.